Computer

 Synths/ Sound sources

-Techno-music is based on synthetic, machine sounds and was created in the 1980s with the assistance of relatively new synthesizers.
-That is why a synthesizer, whether digital or analog, is unquestionably the core of a techno track.
+Techno-music is based on synthetic, machine sounds and was created in the 1980s with the assistance of relatively new synthesizers and drum machines.
+That is why a synthesizer, whether digital or analog, is most likely the core of a techno track.
 To be honest, you don’t need pricey plugins, synths, or sample packs to begin with.
 The basic plugins and sounds of the individual DAW are quite adequate for making first steps and producing proper tracks.
 You should first become acquainted with the tools provided by Ableton, for example, as it is vastly underappreciated by most and truly delivers everything you need.
 Once you’ve mastered your DAW of choice, there are a plethora of excellent free VSTs to try out before investing in pricey plugins or hardware.
-If you are still looking for a sound that you can’t obtain with free plugins, look into hardware synthesizers or renowned VSTs.
-But, before you go down that rabbit hole, you should be very clear about why you want that specific piece of hardware, since most of the time, it’s not the hardware that matters, but how it’s used and how well the fundamental understanding of synthesis is applied.
+A big backbone of Techno are the 909 drums though.
+It makes sense to invest a little time and effort in finding good 909 drum samples.

 Resources & Knowledge

 If you have gone over all the details beforehand, you may begin your profession as a producer.
 From now on, it’s all about consistency, discipline, and knowledge.
 To compose electronic music, I believe you don’t need a lot of skill, only a lot of information and the correct equipment.
 Music producers now have a far simpler time getting started than they did a few years ago.
 There are several free resources available on the Internet that you may use.
 Masterclasses, in my opinion, are the quickest and most efficient method to quickly learn how to produce your desired sound.
 You may observe and comprehend the artists’ processes by looking over their fingers.
-But you may also learn a lot about the highly technical world of music production via podcasts, interviews, and tutorials.
-To learn how to put musical ideas into action, starting with DAW tutorials is especially important.